device42/device42-docs/docs/getstarted/tutorials/tutorial-navigating-the-device42-user-interface.md

     style={{ width: '70%' }}
 />

 Click the **Select and action** dropdown menu to see several bulk action choices.
 You can delete the selected devices or perform any of the actions in the dropdown on the selected devices.
-To execute the selected action, and select one or more devices and click the **hammer icon**.
+To execute the selected action, select one or more devices and click the **hammer icon**.

 You will find bulk actions on most Device42 objects, but the options will vary for each object.

 ## Detail View

-All objects in Device42 have a list view, a detail View, and an edit View.
+All objects in Device42 have a list view, a detail view, and an edit view.
 Most objects also have a **History (Audit Logs)** button that shows a history of changes to the object.

 Click a device name to view its details.
-We clicked device "08-upload-2-229".
-The detail view contains a great deal of information about the Device.

 <ThemedImage
     alt="View device details"